17 Must-Visit Mountain Bike Destinations in the US

 There is pretty much only one great mountain bike rental shop in town, Continental Bikes

 Unfortunately, there aren’t any free camping areas right in Duluth, but it is Minnesota nice.
 Check out Boondockers Welcome, it’s like couch surfing for your RV in hosts’ driveways.
-Requires an annual membership fee but it’s free to camp
+Requires an annual membership fee but it’s free to camp!
+Other options:

 Pros | Cons |